Magomed Tushayev: Human rights abuses

-2022 Russian invasion of Ukraine and claimed death
+Russian invasion of Ukraine and claimed death

 In the first half of February 2022, he was the commander of the 141st Special Motorized Regiment as a major.
-According to Interfax-Ukraine, Tushayev died during hostilities during the 2022 Russian invasion of Ukraine near Hostomel, where a battle was taking place in which Ukrainian troops defeated a Chechen national guard special unit.
-Ukraine claimed that Tushayev led a special mobile group into Ukraine during the 2022 Russian invasion of Ukraine to behead a Ukrainian dignitary, but that he was killed on 26 February in an exchange of fire with Ukrainian Alpha Group forces at Antonov Airport.
+According to Interfax-Ukraine, Tushayev died during hostilities during the Russian invasion of Ukraine near Hostomel, where a battle was taking place in which Ukrainian troops defeated a Chechen national guard special unit.
+Ukraine claimed that Tushayev led a special mobile group into Ukraine during the Russian invasion of Ukraine to behead a Ukrainian dignitary, but that he was killed on 26 February in an exchange of fire with Ukrainian Alpha Group forces at Antonov Airport.
 It was claimed that the Chechen special forces and 56 tank columns led by Tushayev were all annihilated and captured by the Alpha Group.
-The death of Tushayev was confirmed by both the Ukrainian president's government and Ukrainian media.
+The death of Tushayev was claimed by both the Ukrainian president's government and Ukrainian media.

 Following the claim of Tushayev's death, Kadyrov in the following days denied the information that he had been killed and assured that the soldier was alive.
 Kadyrov released a video in which he claimed to speak by telephone with Tushayev.
 Videos were then published on social media denying the reports of Tushayev's death.
 A Chechen-based media outlet posted a video of Tushayev himself denying his death on 16 March.
 The amateur film shown as evidence does not allow to unequivocally verify neither the identity of the man claiming to be Tushayev nor the date of the recording itself.
 According to Libération, Tushayev's death was still not confirmed as of 24 March 2022.
-BBC News Russian would later confirm that he was still alive.
+BBC News Russian later confirmed that he was still alive.

 In many media reports from that time, Tushayev was titled as a general.
 Later, in the message of Telegraf.com.ua, unlike other Russian generals killed, Tushyev was referred to as a general of the Rosgvard (Federal Service of the Russian National Guard Troops).
 On March 16, 2022, he was also mentioned as a general in a statement by the Ukrainian National Security and Defense Council on Russian generals killed by the Ukrainian side since the beginning of the invasion, of which he was the first reported to be killed.

-During the 2022 Russian invasion of Ukraine, an abnormally large number of Russian generals have been in killed in battle.
+As of 2023 he is the 96th Regiment's commander.

+On February 22, 2024, he was promoted to the rank of colonel.